-The basis for the selection of the near-term priorities (this term will be used since it is the term used in the plan) is unclear.
-The introduction to the near-term priority section identifies criteria, but these criteria are not referenced in the discussion of the individual near-term priorities.
+The basis for the selection of the near-term priorities (this term is used here since it is used in the plan) is unclear.
+The introduction to the near-term priority section identifies criteria, but these criteria are not referenced in the discussion of individual near-term priorities.
 For example, partnership was introduced as a criterion, but no examples of partnership were provided.
-More support for the priorities could be gained by a short explanation as to why each was selected.
+More support for the priorities could be gained by a short explanation of why each was selected.